zweitula/zweitula/README.md

 - 🌱 I’m currently learning to integrate and use generative AI in my applications.
 - 👯 I’m looking to collaborate on web developement and digitalization of business processes via web technology.
 - 👨‍🎓 I have experience in frontend end and backend development (HTML, CSS, JavaScript, jQuery, Bootstrap, PHP).
-- 🤷‍♂️ My most popular CMS is WordPress.
+- 🤷‍♂️ My favorite CMS is WordPress.